-A cash flow forecast is a simple way to clearly lay out the money “flowing” into and out of your business.
+A cash flow forecast is a way to clearly lay out the money “flowing” into and out of your business.
 It tracks projected income and outgoing money across a set time period – the timeframe you use will depend on what you need the forecast for.

 There are two main types of cash flow forecast: direct and indirect.

 Direct forecasts, sometimes known as the “receipts and disbursements” method, cover shorter periods of time – usually 90 days or fewer.
 Inputs for a direct cash flow forecast generally focus on upcoming payments and receipts organised by timeframes like days, weeks, or months.